mrpmorris/blazor-validation/README.md

  - [FluentValidation Sample]- Shows how to use the [FluentValidation.com] library to validate.

 ## What's new
+### New in 1.3.0
+- Add new EditContext.ValidateProperties for validating sub-sets of an object

 ### New in 1.2.0
 - Return `bool` from EditContext.ValidateProperty